mojiito/mojiito/docs/components.md

 }
 ```

 As you can see we have declared a normal javascript class called `AppComponent`.
-To transform this class into a component we need to wrap with a `Component` decorator function.
+To transform this class into a component we need to it wrap with a `Component` decorator function.
 This `@Component` function takes a metadata object as a parameter which enhances the class with additional information Mojiito needs create instances.

+The most basic metadata object has a `selector` property.
+Mojiito uses it to finde matching elements in the DOM and then creates a component instance on it.
+Every component needs a least a `selector`, the other metadata properties are optional.